 Smoking exposes your skin to extra oxidative stress, damaging its collagen and elastin.
 This leads to wrinkles.

 Smoking also constricts the blood vessels in your face, obstructing circulation to your blood vessels and depriving your skin of vitamin A.

 Facial expressions, like smiling, frowning, and furrowing your brow, can cause fine lines to develop on your face.

-Certain home remedies and skin care products may be able to reduce the appearance of fine lines under your eyes.
+Certain home remedies, lifestyle choices, and skin care products may be able to help reduce the appearance of fine lines under your eyes.

 Try facial exercises to tighten skin

 Certain facial exercises have been shown anecdotally to be effective at tightening the skin under your eyes.